wallarm/product-documentation/docs/latest/attacks-vulns-list.md

 You may follow these recommendations:

 * Get familiar with the [OWASP description for automated threats](https://owasp.org/www-project-automated-threats-to-web-applications/) to web applications.
-* Implement security measures: Make sure your website has security measures in place, such as SSL certificates, firewalls, and intrusion detection software.
+* Use SSL certificates.
-* Use Captcha: Implement Captcha, a tool that helps identify if a user is a human or a bot.
-This will help prevent malicious bots from crawling your website.
+* Use additional CAPTCHA solutions.
-* Implement rate limiting: Rate limiting will limit the number of requests that can be made to your website within a certain timeframe.
-This will prevent bots from overwhelming your website with requests.
+* Implement rate limiting.
-* Monitor traffic: Monitor your website traffic and look for patterns that may indicate malicious activity.
-This can help you identify and block malicious bots.
+* Monitor your traffic to look for patterns that may indicate malicious activity.
-* Use robots.txt: Create a robots.txt file to tell search engine crawlers which pages they can and cannot crawl.
-This can help prevent malicious bots from crawling pages that contain sensitive data.
+* Use robots.txt file to tell search engine crawlers which pages they can and cannot crawl.
-* Regularly update software: Keep your website software and plugins up to date to ensure you have the latest security patches and fixes.
+* Regularly update software.
-* Use a content delivery network (CDN): A CDN can help distribute traffic to your website and reduce the load on your server.
-This can also help protect against DDoS attacks, which are commonly used by malicious bots.
+* Use a content delivery network (CDN).

 ### API abuse - Scraping